mseminatore/alexa-tesla/README.md

 * Get the odometer reading
 * Get the current battery-level/range
 * Check if vehicle is plugged in
+* Check the charge time remaining
+* List the vehicles attached to your account

 The basic goal is to support all of Tesla REST API capabilities that make sense.
 If there is functionality that you would like to see exposed please let us know.